I’m Beeta, the creator of Everyday France.

 The idea to start a membership centered around French cuisine and French living was sparked out of my desire to combine two great loves in my life: good food and France.
 Not only that, but I find that there is a lot to learn from the French when it comes to the way in which we approach life and the way we embrace community.
 The French are a very social society that treat food and time spent preparing and eating it as sacred.

-My goal with The French Culinary Experience is to bring the essence of France home to your table and surroundings, wherever you may live.
+My goal with Everyday France is to bring the essence of France home to your table and surroundings, wherever you may live.
 I want to share the tips, tricks, and techniques behind making sensational meals and a lifestyle that truly allows you to savor.

 Not only that, but as a member, you’ll find it easier and easier to get family and friends together around your table, increasing the quality time you spend with loved ones.